smalluban/neck/README.md

 * Two-way routing (by refrencing and url based) to nested views
 * Simple dependeny injection module working with CommonJS out of the box

-Neck is highly inspired (in convension and code) by frameworks [Angular](http://angularjs.org/) and [Batman](http://batmanjs.org/).
+Neck is highly inspired (in convention and code) by frameworks [Angular](http://angularjs.org/) and [Batman](http://batmanjs.org/).
 If you already know one of them, it will be easy to you to start working with Neck.